-Burkina Initiative is an NGO with three main focus areas: child development and education, economic development, and peace-building.
+BASE is an NGO with three main focus areas: child development and education, economic development, and peace-building.
 They take care of street children and youth in order to contribute to their social and professional integration.
-While they provide a variety of services for their participants, they also use football as an exit strategy for youth experiencing homelessness, substance abuse, and other social difficulties.
+While they provide a variety of services for their participants, they also use football as an exit strategy for youth experiencing homelessness, substance abuse, and other social difficulties

-Burkina Faso is one of the countries with the lowest Human Development Index in the world (UNDP, 2013).
-Around 44.6% of the population live below the national poverty level.
-Living in a landlocked country makes the country's population particularly vulnerable to economic shocks, which limit vulnerable people’s access to food, as well as housing (World Food Programme, 2015).
+Burkina Faso is one of the countries with the lowest Human Development Index in the world (UNDP, 2018).
+Around 44.6% of the population live below the national poverty level, on less than US$1.25 a day.